-This year's drought conditions (and late season storms in June that took out an uninsured hoophouse at Green Gate Farms) have been hard on local farms, but it was deer that caused La Flaca Urban Garden's recent crop loss.
+This year's drought conditions (and late-season storms in June that took out an uninsured hoophouse at Green Gate Farms) have been hard on local farms, but it was deer that caused La Flaca Urban Garden's recent crop loss.

 Alejandra Rodriguez Boughton's Southwest Austin urban farm had produced a bounty of more than 20 kinds of peppers, and in July, a deer (or two) broke into the storage space and ate nearly every one of them.
 In a season where not much grows besides peppers, it's been a devastating loss, but Boughton is trying to recoup sales with a trio of specialty salts she was able to make with the peppers and herbs she could harvest this year.
-(You buy find those salts through her website and Farmhouse Delivery.)
+(You can buy those salts through her website and Farmhouse Delivery.)

 But the Austin Winery and Deepa Shridhar, the owner of Puli-Ra supper club, are also coming to her aid.